We are obviously very into lasagna rollups. Evidence below:

 Anyway, we also made these with turkey sausage and ground turkey – no beef here!
 This is one of those rare occasions where I don’t actually miss the pasta – because a lot of other flavors are going on and totally on point.
 You can totally make your own marinara sauce and use it for this recipe.
-If you’re like us and want things as quick as easy as possible we recommend buying a great one, like this.
+We looovvvveee our Marinara Sauce recipe (you can freeze it too!)
+If you’re like us and want things as quick as easy as possible we recommend just buying your favorite brand at the grocery store.
 Hope you try our Zucchini Lasagna Roll Ups, they’re insanely good!

 If you’re wondering if this recipe freezes well, yes it does!
 Since you’re seasoning your zucchini strips in salt before rolling them up, you’re drawing water out of them.
 This means they won’t turn into a liquified pile of mush when you bake them.
 So when you freeze them, I just recommend wrapping the dish tightly (pre-bake) before sticking them in the freezer.